vijaylaxmipb/Hangman_Game/README.md

 - Passes the code through a PEP8 linter and there were few minor errors.
 - Given invalid inputs:numbers & special characters when strings are expected,out of bounds inputs,same input twice.
 - Tested in my local terminal and the Code Institute terminal.
+- Tested Menu input by entering space bar " " it was throwing the error.Fixed the error.

 ## Bugs

-Ran the code through PEP8 linter, but i was getting few errors.
+- Ran the code through PEP8 linter, but i was getting few errors.
 Most of them were space, tabs, and line too long and trailing whitespace.
 I was able to fix these erorrs.
+- Tested the menu input section by entering invalid entries ans spaces.Fixed input menu validation to handle spaces and invalid entries.

 ![Errors Image](images/python_linter_bugs.PNG)